openebs/website/docs/main/quickstart-guide/quickstart.md

 ---

 :::note
-With OpenEBS v3.4, the OpenEBS helm chart now supports installation of Mayastor v2.0 storage engine.
+With OpenEBS v3.4, the OpenEBS helm chart now supports installation of replicated engine v2.0 storage engine.
 :::

 This guide will help you to setup OpenEBS and use OpenEBS Volumes to run your Kubernetes Stateful Workloads.
 If you are new to running Stateful workloads in Kubernetes, you will need to familiarize yourself with [Kubernetes Storage Concepts](../concepts/basics.md).